raygun101/MarkupKit/README.md

     <UITableView id="tableView" style="plainTableView"/>

 Note that `UITableView` can only be used to declare table views whose contents will be defined programmatically.
 For example, the table view in the previous example is given an ID so its owner can assign a data source or delegate to it after the document has been loaded.
 For static table view content, `LMTableView` should be used instead.

+MarkuptKit adds the following additional instance method to `UITableView`:

+    - (NSString *)nameForSection:(NSInteger)section;

+The default implementation does nothing.
+However, it is overridden by `LMTableView` to return the name of the given section, if set.
+The method is added to `UITableView` so casting is not required when using an `LMTableView` with `UITableViewController`, whose `tableView` property returns an instance of `UITableView`.

 ### UITableViewCell
 Instances of `UITableViewCell` are created programmatically using the `initWithStyle:reuseIdentifier:` method of `UITableViewCell`.
 MarkupKit adds the following factory methods to `UITableViewCell` to allow table view cells to be declared in markup: